pybites/challenges/INSTALL.md

 ## Update 9th of Oct 2018

 We updated the instructions on the platform and published [an instruction video](https://www.youtube.com/watch?v=vJsyLSZxqVw&t=14s) how to fork/clone/commit/PR your work.
 We hope this helps.
 Any feedback just ping us on Twitter/Slack/Email.
-We are stoked about > 1K forks meaning a lot of you are writing code with us, keep calm and code with Python!
+We are stoked about > 1K forks meaning a lot of you are writing code with us.
+Keep calm and code in Python, cheers!

 ## New Platform